Rapid Debt Payoff / Snowball Calculator Spreadsheet

 Here (with some sample data) is what the spreadsheet shows you regarding the Falling Payment Plan (which, of course, you're never going to use, right?):

 NOTE: Since most of us also have debts (like auto loans, personal loans, and such) whose payments don't decrease as the balance decreases, the data generated in the Falling Payment Plan won't be exact.
-But it certainly gives you a picture of the financial damage so often caused by creditors and their "easy, affordable" terms.
+But even so, the RPC paints a vivid picture of the financial damage so often caused by creditors and their "easy and affordable" terms.

 The "Fixed Payment Plan" shows what happens when you keep your payments at a fixed level — that is, you keep making the same payments that you're making now, regardless of what your creditors request.